Ouri028/Hico-Group-Demo-Api/README.md

 DB_USERNAME -> MySQL database user (default is hico_demo_user)
 DB_PASSWORD -> MySQL password (default is password) DB_DATABASE -> MySQL database (default is hico_demo)
-FRESH_INITIALIZE -> Enable this if you want to create a fresh initialization of the database (default is True)

 ```